ZodwaMtambo/district-Performance-interactive-dashboard/README.md

-# DoE Education Performance Dashboard — Power BI
+# DoE Education Performance Dashboard : Power BI

 An interactive Power BI dashboard built on South African Department of Education (DoE) matric results, covering 9 provinces and their districts.
 The raw dataset was cleaned and prepared in **Excel** before being loaded into **Power BI**, where DAX measures and five linked report pages were built to turn it into a fully interactive, decision-ready dashboard.

 ## 🧹 Workflow

-1. **Data cleaning (Excel)** — raw DoE dataset was cleaned: null/missing values handled, columns standardised to correct data types (numbers, text, percentages), and inconsistent province/district naming fixed before loading into Power BI.
+1. **Data cleaning (Excel)** : raw DoE dataset was cleaned: null/missing values handled, columns standardised to correct data types (numbers, text, percentages), and inconsistent province/district naming fixed before loading into Power BI.
-2. **Data modelling (Power BI / DAX)** — custom measures built to calculate pass rates, gender splits, rankings, and contribution percentages, all formatted to two decimal places.
+2. **Data modelling (Power BI / DAX)** :custom measures built to calculate pass rates, gender splits, rankings, and contribution percentages, all formatted to two decimal places.
-3. **Dashboard build (Power BI)** — 5 interactive report pages with slicers (Province, District) that filter every visual on a page simultaneously.
+3. **Dashboard build (Power BI)** : 5 interactive report pages with slicers (Province, District) that filter every visual on a page simultaneously.

 ## 📄 Dashboard Pages